 I love doing on-camera work, as talent, host, or source.

-I think social media is fun—takeovers, guest posts, interviews, etc.
+I think social media is fun—takeovers, guest posts, interviews, whatever.

-I’m always happy to share tips, whether you need a quote for your article from an expert travel source, or help deciding where your next trip should be.
+I’m always happy to share tips, whether you need a quote for your article, or help deciding where your next trip should be.